ayushxx7/ayush-mandowara-blog/content/DataAnalysis/04-Operations-On-Numpy.md

 print(arr_auto_reshape.shape)
 ```

-Note: we can use '-1' as the last dimension during reshape and numpy will figure out the required dimension automatically.
+Note: We can use '-1' as the last dimension during reshape and numpy will figure out the required dimension automatically.

 ## Stacking arrays horizontally and vertically
 ```py heading="Using numpy to stack arrays"